lupyuen/lupyuen.github.io/src/tinyemu3.md

   // Previously: We jump to RAM_BASE_ADDR in Machine Mode
   // Now: We jump to RAM_BASE_ADDR in Machine Mode...

-  // Set Exception and Interrupt Delegation for Supervisor Mode:
+  // All Exceptions are Delegated to Supervisor Mode (instead of Machine Mode).
-  // Set MEDELEG CSR Register to 0xFFFF lui   a5, 0x10   ; nop  // A5 is 0x10000
+  // We set MEDELEG CSR Register to 0xFFFF lui   a5, 0x10   ; nop  // A5 is 0x10000
   addiw a5, a5, -1 ; nop  // A5 is 0xFFFF
   csrw  medeleg, a5

+  // All Interrupts are Delegated to Supervisor Mode (instead of Machine Mode).
-  // Set MIDELEG CSR Register to 0xFFFF csrw  mideleg, a5
+  // We set MIDELEG CSR Register to 0xFFFF csrw  mideleg, a5

   // TODO: Follow the OpenSBI Settings for Ox64